SEO vs. PPC: Which is Better for Marketing Your Nutrition Coaching Services?

 Hey there, nutrition coaches!
 Are you ready to spice up your marketing strategy?
 Great, because we’re about to dig into the meaty topic of small business SEO versus PPC.
 Don’t worry if those acronyms sound like alphabet soup to you right now – we’ll break it all down in a way that’s easier to digest than a kale smoothie.

-I remember working with Alex, a brilliant nutrition coach in Atlanta.
+I remember our SEO agency working with Alex, a brilliant nutrition coach in Atlanta.
 She was fantastic at helping clients achieve their health goals, but when it came to marketing her services online?

 Let’s just say she felt as lost as a carb-counter at a pasta festival.
 We explored both SEO and PPC strategies, and the results?
 Well, let’s just say her practice grew faster than zucchini in a summer garden.
 But I’m getting ahead of myself – let’s start from the beginning, shall we?